inovex/elements/packages/ui-patterns/README.md

    export default MyPatternA;
    ```
-4. Run the build:ui-patterns command.
+4. Run the `build:ui-patterns` command.
 The Vite configuration will handle the copying of HTML code to the landingpage and ensure proper integration of the React component.

-5. Import the new pattern component and its HTML content at the beginning of the landingpage pattern page:
+5. Finally, import the new pattern component and its HTML content at the beginning of the landingpage pattern page:

    ```js
    // landingpage/pages/library/patterns/index.tsx